rustfoundation/safety-critical-rust-consortium/projects/state of rust adoption survey/2025/proposed_questions.md

 ## Tooling

-What types of safety critical code tools does your work require?
+What types of safety critical code tools does your work require on a regular basis?
  *Select multiple*

 - [ ] Certified compiler